Roy Nelson: Ultimate Fighting Championship

 Nelson was scheduled to fight Cheick Kongo, though the bout was cancelled after Kongo withdrew.
 Nelson instead faced Junior dos Santos at UFC 117 in a bout to determine the #1 contender (after Cain Velasquez) to the UFC Heavyweight Championship.
-Nelson lost by unanimous decision, but was able to withstand the varied attacks of dos Santos, as he was becoming the first man to take dos Santos to a decision.
+Nelson lost by unanimous decision, but was able to withstand the varied attacks of dos Santos, as he became the first man to take dos Santos to a decision.
 Nelson was scheduled to face Shane Carwin at UFC 125.
 Carwin, however, had to pull out of the fight due to a back injury.
 Nelson was pulled off the card altogether.

 On November 14, 2010, UFC President Dana White announced that Nelson's UFC career would be on hold due to Nelson being contractually bound to another fight promotion.
 White declined to specifically name the promotion, but sources close to Nelson confirmed that Roy Jones Jr.'s Square Ring Promotions claimed to have Nelson tied down.
 Nelson stated on The MMA Hour with Ariel Helwani that this is old news and that he is still able to fight in the UFC with no problems.

 Nelson faced Frank Mir on May 28, 2011, at UFC 130 and lost by unanimous decision.
 UFC president Dana White criticized Nelson's performance after the fight for Nelson's lack of conditioning.
 Nelson blamed a bout with the flu for his poor performance.
 Nelson indicated that he has plans of cutting weight and fighting in the light heavyweight division at some point in the future.

-Nelson faced Mirko Cro Cop on October 29, 2011 at UFC 137 and won by TKO in the third round.
+Nelson faced Mirko Cro Cop on October 29, 2011, at UFC 137 and won by TKO in the third round.